 Although the building was only about a dozen years old, the detailing of the elevated concrete patio allowed moisture to be trapped and accelerate the deterioration of the metal deck.
 Although the design drawings indicated that non-composite metal deck should be used simply as a stay-in-place form for the concrete slab, the actual metal deck that was corroding was of a composite style.
 Collins recommended limited destructive testing (concrete cores) to verify that the concrete slab was properly reinforced with rebar per the original design.
 This revealed that the patio slab had been the victim of an undocumented substitution—only temperature and shrinkage steel was present in the concrete, with the composite metal deck being used not only as a form for the wet concrete but for the permanent tensile reinforcement.
 This caused the rapid corrosion of the reinforcement supporting the patio slabs.

 JLL again asked Collins to design a repair, this time for a building element.
 Collins prepared detailed drawings, specifications, and a cost estimate for the demolition of the existing metal deck/concrete fill patio and replacement with a traditionally reinforced concrete slab.

 A permit expediter was subcontracted to assist with the City of Chicago building permit process.
-Not only was a standard Building Permit required through the Department of Buildings, but also a Harbor Permit, since the patio is within 40 feet of the river.
+Not only was a standard building permit required through the Department of Buildings, but also a harbor permit, since the patio was within 40 feet of the river.